xDaiPunks/PunkTokenIbcoContract/README.md

 - 🤍 Collective, not competitive, contributions
 - 🤍 Pooling contributions in one batch

+## Prerequisites
+The deployment of the contract requires the Punk token contract to be deployed.
+The Punk token contract can be found here: https://github.com/xDaiPunks/PunkTokenContract

+The contract addresses of the Punk token contract ais needed for the deployment of the contract.

+The deployment variables:
+- @param _duration: number of seconds the IBCO should last
+- @param _startTime: unix time of the start of the IBCO
+- @param _Punk: contract address of the Punk ERC20 token

+Note: if you are using remix and ganache you will need to fund the contract before the claims can be executed Funding is 50.000.000

 ## Truffle
 The IBCO contract has been created using Truffle and OpenZeppelin